rgamevfx/ComfyUI-RGnodes/README.md

 ### 🎞️ VACE Clip Doctor - fix frames, edit video in specific frame ranges

   Specify the frame range to fill frames for VACE (Solid grey image, solid white mask).
 Uses the same comma , and dash - range syntax for precise frame control.
-Perfect for fine-tuning VACE preprocessing workflows.
+Perfect for fixing and filling frames.

 ### 🎞️ VACE Video Splice - for transitions, clip extensions, and edits (mix any video or image input)